Dani4kor/VKmusic/README.md

 ## VK API

-* Some of songs has Copyright protection, what means API didn`t answer you full list of songs, but you still can find another version of song - add it  and try download.
+* Some of songs has Copyright protection, what means API didn`t answer you full list of songs, but you still can find another version of song - add it to audio and try again!.